My mantra as an accountant, for my clients?

 This is certainly an option and I’ve arranged it for other clients.
 It has advantages but also responsibilities.
 We can discuss this if you choose.

-See also my blog post – to incorporate or not?
+See also to incorporate or not?

 The minimum contract is for a year, with 60 days’ notice period after the first 6 months.
 I would like to see you through a full tax year for us to get used to the arrangement, but obviously if circumstances change or we don’t work well together, we can consider other options.